Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 • Rotate sites: Abdomen, thigh, upper arm

-• Don't inject same spot: Wait at least 1 month before re-using
+• Don't inject same spot: Wait at least 1 month before re-using same area

 • Room temperature: Let pen warm up 30 minutes before injecting

-• Proper angle: 90-degree angle for subcutaneous
+• Proper angle: 90-degree angle for subcutaneous injection

 • Don't inject into muscle: More painful, faster absorption (more side effects)